Embedded Computer Architecture

 will be taken into account for the final grading.

-The examination will be oral and/or online (using your laptop),
+The examination will be a written exam, online (using your laptop),

 about the treated course theory (all treated slides + corresponding

-parts of the used book), the lab report(s), and studied article.
+parts of the used book), and the 3 labs.
+Maximum grading:

 Related material and other links